awolski/awolski.github.io/_posts/2016-11-01-one-month-without-coffee.md

 ### Break a dependency

-Making a coffee first thing in the morning was just what I did in the morning; wake up, downstairs, make coffee, without even thinking about it.
+Making a coffee first thing was just what I did in the morning out of habit; wake up, downstairs, make coffee, without even thinking about it.

 I depended on coffee, period.
 I was a 4+ cup a day man, and without at least 3 cups per day my body (headaches) and mind (moods) were affected.
 Here are the first two days entries of my month without coffee journal: